AnyChart/docs.anychart.com/Maps/Dot_(Point)_Map.md

     }
     });

-    // set the images for dots of the series defined by latitude and longtitude in hovered state series_ACME.hoverFill(function () {
+    // set the images for dots of the series defined by latitude and longitude in hovered state series_ACME.hoverFill(function () {
     if (this.index >= 0) {
         return {